JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/trisolaran-quantum-teleportation.md

 Einstein wanted to have a classical theory for quantum systems, so he was convinced that there had to be something missing from quantum mechanics as we know it.
 To put Einstein's thoughts very bluntly: surely, there must be some piece we're missing that, if added to quantum mechanics, would make the whole thing... make sense?
 That piece would then give us a theory that does not conflict with the theory of relativity (which is both realistic and local).
 This idea became known as the [Einstein-Podolsky-Rosen (EPR) paradox](https://en.wikipedia.org/wiki/Einstein%E2%80%93Podolsky%E2%80%93Rosen_paradox).
 Although like most things we call "paradoxes" it wasn't actually one; it was an argument that if the entire physical world can be modeled classically, quantum mechanics must be incomplete.

 How do you respond to an argument like that?
-We never found a missing piece.
+We never found a missing piece, which seems to suggest there isn't one.
 But how do we *know* for sure that we're *not* missing something from quantum mechanics?

 Physicist John Bell gave us an answer: he took the EPR paradox ("there must be a quantum theory that adheres to realism and locality") and derived a mathematical inequality from it.
 This gave him the following proposition: "If there is a classical theory for quantum systems, then this inequality must be true" and conversely "If this inequality is *not* true, there *is no* classical theory for quantum systems".